Final report for FW15-057

-At Sunspot Urban Farm, we have now built two large compost piles (2015 and 2016) for conveying heat to a nearby high tunnel.
-The compost heater built in 2016 maintained adequate temperatures from October 2016 to February 2017 as we attempted to heat a high tunnel via a hydronic delivery system.
-The hydronic system within the high tunnel failed to deliver enough heat to raise soil temperatures.
-In 2017, to further understand heat transfer to soil we enlisted the help of an engineer consultant (Larry Maple) to help us develop and evaluate a small-scale compost heater system to heat the soil in a small greenhouse.
-For educational and outreach purposes we have posted all annual reports associated with this project at our farm’s website http://sunspoturbanfarm.squarespace.com/research/.
+At Sunspot Urban Farm, we built two large compost heaters (2015 and 2016) for conveying heat to a nearby high tunnel via a hydronic system.
+The compost heater built in 2015 failed to maintain heat but the compost heater built in 2016 maintained adequate temperatures from October 2016 to February 2017.
+The hydronic system connected to the 2016 compost heater failed to deliver enough heat to raise soil temperatures in the high tunnel.
+In 2017, to further understand heat transfer to soil, we enlisted the help of an engineer consultant to help us develop and evaluate a small-scale compost heater system to heat the soil in a small greenhouse; this smaller system conveyed heat to the soil but again not sufficiently to consistently raise soil temperatures.
+In 2018, we professionally analyzed the compost generated from the compost heaters built in 2015 and 2016.
+Compost analysis results indicated the creation of a high quality finished compost.
+For educational and outreach purposes we have discussed this project on farm tours associated with Colorado State University, Front Range Community College, and other organizations and posted all annual reports (2015-2018) associated with this project at our farm's website http://sunspoturbanfarm.squarespace.com/research/.
+Feedback from tour participants emphasized their support for sustainable farm practices.

-1. Build a compost heater and hydronic system for delivery of hot water to soil in a high tunnel.
-2. Monitor and evaluate the heat delivery of the compost water heater to warm the soil in a high tunnel during winter and spring months.
+1. Build a compost heater and hydronic system for delivery of compost-heated water to a high tunnel to increase soil temperatures.
+2. Monitor and evaluate the heat delivery of the compost heater to warm the soil in a high tunnel during winter and spring months.
+3. Evaluate the quality of the compost for growing crops.
+4. Disseminate information about the project.

 Table 1.
 Attribute comparison of 2015 and 2016 compost water heaters.
 In contrast to the 2015 heater which failed to provide continued heat, the 2016 pile has maintained high temperatures for several months.